RAMP-project/RAMP/README.md

 Please consider that a newer, fully commented and more user friendly version is under development and should be released soon.

 The repository also hosts all the input files used to generate the profiles appearing in the abovementioned study, which may be also used as a reference example.
+To access the code version used for the Journal publication, select the tag "v.0.1-pre".

 ## License
 Copyright 2019 RAMP, contributors listed in **Authors**